What content strategy and technology will leading brands use in 2025?

 A person using a tablet.

 Converting from an AI to an INDD is not the most common task.
-Chances are you’ll hardly ever encounter a need to make this change.
+Chances are you’ll hardly ever encounter a need to convert an illustrator document to an InDesign document.
 However, just in case it happens, here’s a guide to make sure you know how.
 We’ll start by explaining both of these file types so that you have a base understanding of each.

 The InDesign file extension (INDD) is the official file extension for projects created using the software system Adobe InDesign.
 An INDD file contains many different elements, like layouts and page data.
+InDesign also allows users to import pages from other documents, making it a versatile tool for managing complex projects.
 Because of its print features, the INDD is often used to create newspapers, detailed print layouts, newsletters and flyers.

 A person drawing a dog on a tablet.